 Low outdoor water pressure is usually caused by either a water line getting split too many times, by low flow, or by water being forced to flow up an incline.
 You should be able to maximize your water pressure to your hose or sprinkler system by ensuring there are no leaks in the plumbing leading to the spigot, repairing any leaks at the spigot or hose end connection, and by switching your leader hose to a wider 3/4″ hose.

-Most hoses used in domestic settings have a 5/8″ inch inside diameter while the pipes running to your spigot or hydrant can accommodate a larger flow rate.
-Usually switching to a 3/4″ hose you can increase the amount of water running through your line by a little more than 60%.
+Additionally, most hoses used in domestic settings have a 5/8″ inch inside diameter while the pipes running to your spigot or hydrant can accommodate a larger flow rate.
+Usually switching to a 3/4″ hose like this Gilmore Commercial hose, you can increase the amount of water running through your line by a little more than 60%.

-This is only going to make a difference however if you split the line further down to route the water to a few above ground sprinklers so let’s dig a little deeper and talk more about where else (and why) water flow is decreased and what we can do about it.
+This is going to make a huge difference especially if you split the line further down line to route the water to multiple above ground sprinklers, so let’s dig a little deeper and talk more about where else (and why) water flow is decreased and what we can do about it.

 Why Outdoor Water Flow Decreases & How It Affects Pressure